ssvlabs/based-applications/doc/bapp_onboarding.md

 To compose their balances, strategies:
 1. receive ERC20 (or ETH) via [**deposits**](https://holesky.etherscan.io/address/0x1Bd6ceB98Daf7FfEB590236b720F81b65213836A#writeProxyContract#F5) from accounts.
-2. inherent the non-slashable validator balance from its owner account.
+2. inherit the non-slashable validator balance from its owner account.
 Accounts [**delegate**](https://holesky.etherscan.io/address/0x1Bd6ceB98Daf7FfEB590236b720F81b65213836A#writeProxyContract#F4) validator balances between themselves, and the strategy inherits all balances delegated to its owner.

 If a token is allocated to a bApp ([`usedTokens[strategyId][token] != 0`](https://holesky.etherscan.io/address/0x1Bd6ceB98Daf7FfEB590236b720F81b65213836A#readProxyContract#F22)), accounts need to propose a withdrawal and wait a timelock before finalizing it, ensuring the slashable collateral cannot be removed instantly.